 Time for Georgian wine and, of course, Chacha

 Virtually everyone makes their own wine (and chacha) in Georgia.
-Chacha is like a brandy usually made from grape pomace, which is the residue left after making wine.
+Chacha is made from grape pomace – the residue left after making wine – and is comparable to the common brandy.
 It can also be made from pretty much any fruit, most notably figs, tangerines, oranges, berries and even tarragon or honey.
 Historically it was only homemade, but now it is produced commercially, too.
 It can range from 40% to up to 80% alcohol and is offered everywhere you go.
 Georgians also believe chacha can cure various illnesses!

 Even when chacha is not consumed, Georgians drink a lot of wine.
 Fresh homemade wine is cloudy and can taste like grape juice gone sour, but their bottled wine is truly great.
 Georgia is one of the oldest wine regions in the world – they have been making wine for over 8,000 years.
 Their grape varieties are different to the mass-produced ones and are little known, but there are plenty of varieties, from dry to semi-sweet, and even port-like dessert wines, all for a fraction of what we are used to paying for good wine in Western Europe.